-If you want to save the measuring log to a file, the TNC, by default, saves the data as an ASCII file in the directory TNC:\..
+If you want to save the measuring log to a file the TNC, by default, saves the data as an ASCII file.
+The TNC will save the file in the directory that also contains the associated NC program.

 Use the HEIDENHAIN data transfer software TNCRemo if you wish to output the measuring log over the data interface.